Tudat/tudat/developerGuide/extendingJSON/validation.rst

   - :literal:`options.unusedKey`: determines the behaviour of the validator when the :literal:`void heckUnusedKeys( const json& mainJson, ... )` function is called and some of the keys defined in :literal:`mainJson` have not been accessed.
 This function is called right before integrating the equations of motion, when all the settings objects have been created.
 By default, a warning is printed for each unused key.

-  - :literal:`options.unidimensionalArrayInference`: determines the behaviour of the validator when the expected type is :literal:`std::vector< T >` and the object provided by the user is not convertible to :literal:`std::vector< T >` but *is* convertible to :literal:`T`.
-By default, an :literal:`std::vector< T >` containing only one element (the provided element of type :literal:`T`) is returned without informing the user.

 These three options are converted to a value of the enum :class:`ExceptionResponseType` defined in :class:`Tudat/InputOutput/JsonInterface/Support/errorHandling.h`.
 The three possible values are:

   - :literal:`continueSilently`: allow this validator feature and do not inform the user.
   - :literal:`printWarning`: allow this validator feature but print a warning when using it.
   - :literal:`throwError`: do not allow this validator feature and terminate throwing an error when trying to use this feature.
 For :literal:`defaultValueUsedForMissingKey`, an :class:`UndefinedKeyError` will be thrown (i.e. the behaviour of the :literal:`getValue` function with and without third default value argument will be equivalent).
-For :literal:`unidimensionalArrayInference`, an :class:`IllegalValueError` will be thrown.
-For :literal:`unusedKey`, the error :literal:`std::runtime_error( "Validation failed because there are unused keys." )` will be thrown.

 Access history